AnitaCorredor/UNIX_Assignment/README.md

 bt2.7 A/A A/A A/A A/A

-### Join the two files
+### Editing the SNP positions file

-####
+In order to joined the genotypes to the SNP positions is necessary a previus work on the snp_position.txt file

-Extract the first , the third and the fourth columns of the snp_position.txt and save to the snp_positon_134.txt
+I keep with the first, third and fourth columns of interest of the snp_position.txt file and save to the snp_positon_cutted.txt file

 $ cut -f 1,3,4 snp_position.txt > snp_position_cutted.txt

-check numer of columns
+I check that the file has been created correctly

 $ awk '{print NF;exit}' snp_position_cutted.txt

 3

-check the ten rows of the snp_position_cutted.txt
 $ head snp_position_cutted.txt

 SNP_ID	Chromosome	Position
 abph1.20	2	27403404
 abph1.22	2	27403892